Coleman Kerosene Lantern Value Guide

 The typical price range for Coleman Kerosene Lantern is $70 - $100 based on recent sales.
 However, values can vary depending on the item's condition, rarity, and other factors such as:

-• Rarity of the specific model number and the presence of original accessories like the box or manual from the 1950s-1970s.
+• Rarity of the specific model number and the presence of original accessories like the funnel or carrying case.

 How to Identify Coleman Kerosene Lantern?

-• Check the base of the fount for the stamped Coleman logo and the 'Made in USA' origin mark.
+• Check the base or 'fount' for the stamped Coleman logo and 'Made in United States of America' text.

-• Look for the specific date codes often stamped on the bottom, indicating the month and year of manufacture during the 1950s-1970s era.
+• Look for date codes stamped on the bottom of the fount, typically indicating the month and year of manufacture.

-• Verify the presence of the original heat-resistant glass globe, which typically features the Coleman brand name in white or green lettering.
+• Verify the presence of the original heat-resistant glass globe, often featuring a white or green Coleman insignia.

 History of Coleman Kerosene Lantern